 Alejandro Castrillón is a PhD candidate in Political Theory and International Relations.
-He earned magna cum laude honors while obtaining his BA in Philosophy, Political Science, and History from Boston University in 2006.
-After graduation, he received his MA in International Affairs from the Graduate Institute of International and Development Studies in Geneva, Switzerland.
+He earned magna cum laude honors while obtaining his BA in philosophy, political science, and history from Boston University in 2006.
+After graduation, he earned an MA in international affairs from the Graduate Institute of International and Development Studies in Geneva, Switzerland.

 While abroad, he worked at the International Federation of the Red Cross (IFRC), the United Nations High Commissioner for Refugees (UNHCR), and the Business Humanitarian Forum (BHF).
-After working in the private sector, he enrolled at Notre Dame and received an M.A. in Iberian and Latin American Studies.
+After working in the private sector, he enrolled at Notre Dame and earned an MA in Iberian and Latin American Studies.

 Alejandro’s research interests include Latin American political thought, ancient political philosophy, and modern republicanism.
 He is currently writing his dissertation on the political thought of Simón Bolívar and the manner in which he used, adapted and transformed European political philosophy for a Latin American context.